robert-ferguson78/weathertopV2/README.md

 # Features that have been implemented from the assignment brief

 1. Initial values are read in from JSON file
-   a.
-Station
+   - Station
         1. Name
         2. Latitude
         3. Longitude
         4. attached readings
-   b.
-Station Readings
+   - Station Readings
         1. Date
         2. Code
         3. Temperature
         4. WindSpeed
         5. WindDirection
         6. Pressure
-   c.
-Member/User
+   - Member/User
         1. Email
         2. First Name
         3. Last Name